janwerner/webgrab/README.md

     & `./config/rex/rex.config.xml`

--   If no config exists, default config (German free-to-air channels from `prisma.de` with MDB and REX post-processing) will be used.
+-   If no config exists, default config (German free-to-air channels from `prisma.de` with MDB and REX postprocessing) will be used.

 -   XMLTV guide data is output to `/data/guide.xml`